-Pneumonia is an infection of one or both of the lungs caused by bacteria, viruses, fungi, or chemical irritants.
-It is a serious infection or inflammation in which the air sacs fill with pus and other liquid.
+Pneumonia is an infection of one or both of the lungs caused by bacteria, viruses, or fungi.
+It is a serious infection in which the air sacs fill with pus and other liquid.

-People who smoke cigarettes
+- People that smoke

 The symptoms of bacterial pneumonia include:

-Bluish color to lips and nailbeds
+- Bluish color to lips and fingernails

-Confused mental state or delirium
+- Confused mental state or delirium, especially in older people

 How is pneumonia diagnosed?

 Diagnosis is usually made based on your recent health history (such as surgery, a cold, or travel exposures) and the extent of the illness.
 Based on these factors, your healthcare provider may diagnose pneumonia simply on a thorough history and physical exam.
 The following tests may be used to confirm the diagnosis:

 - Chest X-ray.
 This test takes pictures of internal tissues, bones, and organs, including the lungs.

 - Blood tests.
 This test may be used to see whether infection is present and if infection has spread to the bloodstream (blood cultures).
 Arterial blood gas testing checks the amount of oxygen in your bloodstream.